elahe-dastan/data-scientist-interview/README.md

    measure their salary, what is the distribution?
 Normal.
 What is the difference between these two distribution? the salary distribution has a heavier tail than the height distribution.

-4. Do you what q-q plot is?
+4. Do you know what q-q plot is?
 This question was great although I couldn't answer.
 Here it is, what it tries to understand is whether a dataset is normally distributed or uniformly distributed or ... or if two datasets' distribution is the same.
 Assume you have a dataset with fifteen samples, and you wonder if this dataset is normally distributed,<br/>
    Step1 : Give each point its own quantile<br/>